Petals of Blood: Characters

-Major Themes
+Major themes

 Corruption

 One primary underlining theme in Petals of Blood is the failure of the ruling Kenyan elite to adequately meet the needs of the people.
 After the new postcolonial governments come to power, the leaders maintain their connections with the outgoing colonizers, thus marginalizing the everyman.
 In the novel, the elite are portrayed as both government officials and businessmen who violate the villagers of Ilmorog in both passive and aggressive ways.
 The corrupt system acts like a chain—in the novel, when the government's lawyers declare that they have solved the murder cases, the people of Ilmorog realize that as long as the corrupt system stays in place and continues churning out corrupt individuals, there will be no change.

-Ngugi makes the dichotomy between the villagers (the honest working class) and the elite (corruption) most visible in the speech that Nyakinyua gives before the villagers, which motivates them to make the trip to Nairobi.
+Ngũgĩ makes the dichotomy between the villagers (the honest working class) and the elite (corruption) most visible in the speech that Nyakinyua gives before the villagers, which motivates them to make the trip to Nairobi.
 She says, "I think we should go.
 It is our turn to make things happen.
 There was a time when things happened the way we in Ilmorog wanted them to happen.
 We had power over the movement of our limbs.
 We made up our own words and sang them and we danced to them.
 But there came a time when this power was taken from us....
 We must surround the city and demand back our share" (pp. 115–116).
 However, along their way, they are unjustly detained by Kimeria the businessman, who reveals that he is colluding with the MP, and who afterwards rapes Wanja.